sasjs/sasjs.io/slides30min.md

 ![bg right:60% height:450](docs/img/sasjsrun1.png)

 <!--
-On the topic of running SAS code then, here's how you do that - just type sasjs run and the path to the sas program you'd like to run.
+On the topic of running SAS code then, here's how you can do that - just type sasjs run and the path to the sas program you'd like to run.
 The log is returned and written to the current directory.

-I didn't provide a target in this command, and you can see it defaulted to the first target instead.
+I didn't provide a target in this command, and you can see that it defaulted to the first target instead.

 -->